 If this was the first scan I had received I’d be worried, but considering what was in my body in March I am absolutely elated.

 But I need to continue my treatment.
 I can’t really afford to go back to The Hallwang Clinic; each visit costs me £25,000, so we’re taking the view that it is the immunotherapy drugs that are responsible for my recovery and just continuing with those.
 Today I confirmed that my next round of treatment with Pembrolizumab and Ipilimumab (at the dosages used before) will start at the end of September and continue every 3 weeks.
-I will be treated as an NHS patient in Southampton but we will be funding the drugs on a top-up arrangement.
+I will be treated as an NHS patient in Southampton but we may have to fund the drugs on a top-up arrangement.

 Some marvellous people are still organising fundraisers for me: